 How to review your examination contingency plan

 Awarding bodies require exam centres to have an exam contingency plan.
-Use our recommended questions to help you check your school's plan is fit for purpose.
+Use our recommended questions to help you check your school's or trust's plan is fit for purpose.

 All exam centres must have an examination contingency plan